-Candidates for admission to the MSN FNP program are required to hold a four-year baccalaureate degree in nursing from a regionally accredited institution with a minimum undergraduate GPA of 3.2 on a 4.0 scale.
-An admission decision is based on a combination of a student's undergraduate academic performance, previous clinical experience as a Registered Nurse (RN), three letters of recommendation to include: Two (2) from nursing/healthcare supervisors and one (1) from a nursing faculty, writing assessment, and an interview with MSN FNP faculty.
+Candidates for admission to the MSN FNP program are required to hold a four-year baccalaureate degree in nursing from a regionally accredited institution with a minimum undergraduate GPA of 3.0 on a 4.0 scale.
+An admission decision is made at the program level and based on a combination of a student's undergraduate academic performance, previous clinical experience as a Registered Nurse (RN), three letters of recommendation to include: Two (2) from nursing/healthcare supervisors and one (1) from a nursing faculty, writing assessment, and an interview with MSN FNP faculty.
 Please note: An interview is not granted to all applicants.
 All applicants are required to have a clear criminal background check and drug screen.

-- Submission of a completed Graduate School Application - Submission of a completed NursingCAS Application (suggested) - Submission of an unofficial transcript or copy of a foreign evaluation showing successful completion of a baccalaureate degree in nursing from a regionally accredited college or university - Active unrestricted Professional Registered Nurse license - A minimum undergraduate GPA of 3.2 on a 4.0 scale for the baccalaureate degree in nursing - Writing Sample - Submission of official transcripts or original foreign evaluations showing successful completion of a bachelor's degree in nursing from a regionally accredited college or university within the first semester of enrollment

-- Three letters of recommendation: Two (2) from nursing/healthcare supervisors, One (1) from a nursing faculty - Current resume indicating education, complete work history (clinical and other), volunteer activities, publications and/or presentations Note: Applicants must have a minimum of one year of recent clinical practice experience working with patients. - Completed clear criminal history background check - Completed clear drug screen
+- Submission of a completed Graduate School Application - Submission of a completed NursingCAS Application (suggested) - Submission of an unofficial transcript or copy of a foreign evaluation showing successful completion of a baccalaureate degree in nursing from an accredited college or university - Active unrestricted Professional Registered Nurse license - A minimum undergraduate GPA of 3.0 on a 4.0 scale for the baccalaureate degree in nursing - Writing Sample - Submission of official transcripts or original foreign evaluations showing successful completion of a bachelor's degree in nursing from an accredited college or university within the first semester of enrollment - Three letters of recommendation: Two (2) from nursing/healthcare supervisors, One (1) from a nursing faculty - Current resume indicating education, complete work history (clinical and other), volunteer activities, publications and/or presentations Note: Applicants must have a minimum of one year of recent clinical practice experience working with patients. - Completed clear criminal history background check at admissions - Completed clear drug screen at admissions or before clinical practicum or immersion experience